aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 are included.
 With AVD, users get up and running quickly without having to invent every part of the network configuration from scratch.
 This means only the most basic information must be provided by the user to get a new fabric up and running.

-Parameters which need to be defined by the user include (but are not limited to):
+Parameters which need to be defined by the user include (but aren't limited to):

 - Username/password for network devices and CloudVision
 - OOB management IP range